yehong28/resnet-jax/README.md

 v3-32-2_tpu_b1024_lr0.1_ep100_torchvision:/kmh-nfs-ssd-eu-mount/logs/kaiminghe/resnet/20240419_020919_nevsyj_kmh-tpuvm-v3-32-2_tpu_b1024_lr0.1_ep100_torchvision
 ```

-(Notes: this log file no longer exists, hence the command above will raise an error.
-Same as the `tensorboard` command below.)

 Then open `http://localhost:6060/#scalars` in your laptop.
 You can see the tensorboard profile:

 <img width="587" src="https://github.com/KaimingHe/deep-residual-networks/assets/11435359/39829a1f-6258-4062-aed3-71fdc88891f5">

+(Notes: now, since the path `/kmh-nfs-ssd-eu-mount` no longer exists, the website will show "No dashboards are active for the current data set".
+Same as the run below.)

 **Note:**
 - Here, the metrics starting with `ep_` will have `epochs` (x1000) as the x-axis.
 For example, x-axis with 100k just means 100 epochs.
 This is useful for calibrating different runs with different batch sizes.